mame82/P4wnP1-Wiki/docs/Getting-Started-Subfolder/Setup.cfg.md

 ### USB_VID
 **defines the USB-VendorID**
-Can be any 4-digit hexadecimal number, but if you want the Pi to like a certain device, you can look up VIDs by name at [the-sz.com](http://www.the-sz.com/products/usbid/).
+Can be any 4-digit hexadecimal number, but if you want the Pi to look like a certain device, you can look up VIDs by name at [the-sz.com](http://www.the-sz.com/products/usbid/).

 !!! info
     Mac OS only plug'n'plays Apple accessories.
 So you should change the VID to `0x05ac` if you plan on using the P4wnP1 only Apple devices.